-A novel galvanic zinc anode system, composed of a zinc mesh embedded into a proprietary binder that solidifies into a solid matrix based on a tectoalumosilicate-binder containing additives that prevent passivation of the zinc anode, assure high and durable galvanic activity of the zinc anode and high and durable adhesion towards the concrete overlay.
+A novel galvanic zinc anode system, composed of a zinc mesh embedded into a proprietary binder that solidifies into a solid matrix based on a tecto-alumosilicate-binder containing additives that pre-vent passivation of the zinc anode, assure high and durable galvanic activity of the zinc anode and high and durable adhesion towards the concrete overlay.

-The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement with a novel embedded zinc anode (EZA) is evaluated on four types of civil structures - a road bridge in the Styrian Alps in Austria, concrete abutments of a steel bridge, support-beams for the bearings of a road bridge in the Netherlands and a parking deck in Saas Fee in Switzerland.
+The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement with a novel embedded zinc anode (EZA) is evaluated on five types of civil structures - a road bridge in the Styrian Alps in Austria, concrete abutments of a steel bridge, support-beams for the bearings of a road bridge in the Netherlands, balconies of sea side apartments and a parking deck in Saas Fee in Switzerland.
+Results have already been reported previously (Schwarz et al. 2014) - this report contains updated performing data and results on the application of the EZA system on balconies of sea side apartments are presented.